SCRIPTURE OR MYTH?

 The fact is, we do not understand Paul—that Orthodox Jew who was seeking the righteousness found only in Christ.
 We suppose Paul is saying we are free to live without moral restraint because the grace of God covers our behavior.
 What confusion!

-But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints; Neither filthiness, nor foolish talking, nor jesting, which are not convenient: but rather giving of thanks.
-For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
+For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.
 (Ephesians 5:3-5)

 Paul warns that believers who practice these behaviors have no inheritance in the Kingdom of Christ and of God.